PSI-edu/CitSci-Mappers/README.md

 ```
 alias dodist='source ~/scripts/dodist.sh'
 ```
+then run `source ~/.bashrc` to load the new alias.

 Now you can type ```dodist``` from anywhere to pull the latest code from the repo, build the distribution, and copy it to your webserver."

 # Install the database